johnspade/nastenka/README.md

 # Nastenka

+>"Nástěnka" is a Czech word that translates to "bulletin board" or "noticeboard" in English.

 ## Selling pitch (by ChatGPT)

 >Are you tired of juggling multiple to-do lists, notes, and documents?
 Nastenka is here to help!